skylerberg/resu/doc/pages/cli.rst

 Include Extensions
 ==================

-Resu includes a convenient way to extend its functionality with your own Python modules.
-For details on how to create an extension, read the :doc:`tutorials/extension` tutorial.
+Resu includes a way to extend its functionality with your own Python modules.
+For a more thorough tutorial, read :doc:`tutorials/extension`.
 To include an extension, use the ``-e`` or ``--extensions`` option.
-To include a python module called ``resu_ext``, use the
+To include a Python module called ``resu_ext``, use the command:
-command:

 .. code-block:: bash